ChalmersGU-data-structure-courses/dsabook/src/A04-sets-and-maps.md

         higher(x)        // Returns the closest element > x, or nothing if there is no such element. between(x1, x2)  // Returns all elements x such that x1 <= x <= x2.

+::: topic
+#### Example: Small Swedish towns {-}

-Here is how to use a sorted map ADT to find all Swedish towns having between 1,000 and 2,000 population.
+Here is how to use a sorted map ADT to find all Swedish towns having between 5,000 and 10,000 population.
 As there may be towns that have the same population, we need a *multimap*.
 As before, we solve this by having the key be a population number and the value be a set of towns.